≪ Go to our review of Stroller & Car Seat Combos

 The Vista is super easy to fold and relatively small for a stroller of this magnitude.
 Nearly half of the strollers in this review are larger when folded.
 This product self-stands, auto-locks, rolls for transport like rolling luggage.
 It requires 2 hands to fold and unfold, with a 2 step process.
 While it is heavier than the UPPAbaby Cruz, it is easier to fold with less movement in the frame and less shin banging in our testing.

-The Vista has the largest storage bin with a max load weight of 30 lbs.
+The Vista stroller has the greatest storage capacity of the group, with a max of 30 lbs being allowed in the lower storage bin.
 The only basket that comes close to this is the Cruz with a max weight of 25.
 The competition are all less than 11 lbs.
 The basket has a cross bar that is curved up and travels across the middle of the basket.
 You can still place items on top of this, but it limits the overall capacity of an otherwise really cool bin.
 The bin also has some sewn in pockets for easy organizing.

 The Vista has a large canopy that we like.
 Unfortunately, however, when you remove the toddler seat you lose the canopy as they are one unit.
 This means the only canopy for use in the stroller car seat combo is the canopy on the carrier.